makimo/django-template/{{ cookiecutter.project_slug }}/README.md

 in `dist.py` settings

 #### Sentry
 First you should create new Sentry project.
-If you done it already you have to find `DSN` URL for the project.
+If you've done it already you have to find `DSN` URL for the project.
 To do that you have to open project setting and in `SDK Setup` tab, click at `Client Keys (DSN)` and copy the DSN to environment variable called `SENTRY_DSN`.